32+ Necessary Virgin Voyages Tips You Need to Know For A Successful Sailing

 Book with a First Mate For Extra Perks

 First Mates are certified travel/cruise agents with Virgin Voyages.
-You can book a cruise online, but booking with a First Mate has benefits, including additional perks like Sailor Loot or cabin choices.
-Their rates will never be more than what you see on Virgin.
-Someone also acts as a liaison between the cruise line and you, so if you need to make changes, they contact Virgin for you.
+You can book a cruise online, but booking with a First Mate has additional benefits, including perks such as Sailor Loot or exclusive cabin choices.
+Their rates will never exceed what you see on Virgin.
+They also act as a liaison between the cruise line and you, so if you need to make changes, they will contact Virgin on your behalf.

 Elevate Your Cruise Experience with the Splash of Romance Package

-If you want a smoother start to your cruise, think about adding the Splash of Romance (SOR) package to your booking.
-With this package, you’ll board the ship right after Deep Blue Extras and Rockstars, which means you get extra time to enjoy the ship.
-This is a big plus if your check-in time is later, like 3:45 PM.
+For a smoother start to your cruise, think about adding the Splash of Romance (SOR) package to your booking.
+With this package, you’ll board the ship right after RockStars and Deep Blue Extras, usually around 1:30 PM, giving you extra time to enjoy the ship.
+This is a big plus if your assigned check-in time is later, like 3:45 PM.

 Curious About RockStar But Think It’s Too Pricey?
 Try Bidding on an Upgrade

-Check-in and Pick a Boarding Time as Soon as Possible
+Check In and Pick a Boarding Time as Soon as It Opens

 Book Your Restaurant Reservations 45 Days Before Embarkation Day

-• You can only reserve a restaurant once during a sailing of 6 nights or less.
+You can only reserve each restaurant once during a sailing of 6 nights or less, and plan to spend about two hours for dinner.

 VV Does Brunch